 The move by the Bank of Thailand is timely as business leaders have begun to pile pressure on the Finance Ministry and the Central Bank as the strong baht continues to stymie and thwart exports abroad across a range of industries, particularly the agricultural sector.

 The President of the Thai Rice Mills Association, Kriangsak Tapananon, in recent days has highlighted the urgency of the problem which has shown no signs of relief since the beginning of the year and seen the baht rise by as much as 8% against a range of currencies including the Chinse Yuan and the US dollar.

 ‘We expect jasmine rice exports to decrease to 1.2 million tonnes, while total exports of all categories of rice will decrease to 8 million tonnes, declining from a normal rate of 9.5 million to 10 million tonnes per year or 10 million to 11 million tonnes during some past years,’ Mr Kriangsak said starkly.

-Private sector not in full agreement with economists who cite the trade environment as the key problem
+Private sector not in full agreement with economists who cite the trade environment as the main problem

-The private sector is taking issue with claims by some economists and senior officials at world bodies who strongly suggest that the current world economic environment and trade sentiment is the main reason for the decline in Thai exports this year.
+The private sector is taking issue against claims by some economists and senior officials at world bodies who strongly suggest that the current world economic environment and trade sentiment is the main reason for the decline in exports this year.

 Rise of the baht has been inexorable

 Supant Mongkolsuthree, the Chairman of the Federation of Thai Industries this week said that the baht’s rise is becoming the key factor leading to a contraction of exports and the country’s economic growth rate.

 The business leader noted that the baht’s appreciation had been ongoing now for years and at the same time showed no signs of abating with the county’s strong current account performance and international reserves.